The TP-Link UB400 is an super-convenient way to add Bluetooth to a Windows PC. However sometimes it doesn’t work. And that can be very frustrating.

 Remove Electronic Devices

-Devices such as Wireless Routers, Microwave ovens and other Bluetooth devices operate in the same frequency band as the UB400.
+Devices such as Wireless Routers, Microwave ovens and other Bluetooth devices operate in the same frequency band (ISM band centered at 2450 MHz) as the UB400.

 Such devices can interfere with the operation of the UB400 and this results in a loss of connectivity, flaky connection and devices such as mice and headsets cutting out at random.